bhumss/customer-churn-analysis/README.md

 Visualizations using Matplotlib and Seaborn helped validate these trends and made them easier to explain to non-technical stakeholders.

-🛠 Feature Engineering
+# Feature Engineering

 To improve model performance, a few smart features were added:

 Average Monthly Spend → better reflects spending behavior

-Tenure Groups → new, mid-term, and loyal customers
+Groups → new, mid-term, and loyal customers

 Feature Scaling → applied to numerical variables for better model stability

 These transformations helped the models understand customer behavior more clearly.

-🤖 Models Used
+# Models Used
-Logistic Regression
+## Logistic Regression

 Used as a baseline